 There are many other fungal diseases and disorders that are found on lawns throughout the UK.
 Examples of these could be Leaf spot, Fusarium, Snow Mould, Fairy Rings and Slime Mould.

-If you believe that your lawn may be suffering from a lawn disease, please call your local GreenThumb branch on 0800 0111 222.
+If you believe that your lawn may be suffering from a lawn disease, please call your local GreenThumb branch.